 By automating activities that would otherwise have to be done manually, a clinical IRT solution allows processes to run more efficiently and offers a powerful opportunity for connectivity and transparency across the network of people involved in the trial, each of whom has their own unique role and who together, are working towards the same goal.

 The use of IRT in clinical trials has many benefits.
 Above all, IRT saves valuable time from kickoff to the moment the trial goes live.
 With the use of a typical system within the industry, a manual process can take up to 12 weeks, with an IRT solution, that timeline can be reduced by as much as 4 weeks.
 IRT does this by automating the reporting process and eliminating the need to have a large team at each investigation site while also minimizing the risk of human error.

 Furthermore, randomized clinical trials have long been considered an industry best practice and using an IRT solution to allocate a randomization scheme is one of the best ways to eliminate bias.
 IRT can then take a complex randomized trial and translate the data into a visual, web-based interface which is accessible across teams allowing for a greater degree of transparency, control and monitoring of the trial.

 Selecting the right clinical trial solution

-What are the benefits of an Inventory Management System (IMS)
+Read more about the benefits of an Inventory Management Systems (IMS)

 Sharp has developed a suite of clinical IRT solutions that are designed to be flexible, scalable and efficient, offering clinical trial supply management of everything from patient randomization and real-time drug allocation to dynamic drug supply forecasting and reporting.